szczyglis-dev/py-gpt/docs/source/configuration.rst

 Chat
 ^^^^

+* ``RAG mode``: Selects how the active RAG index handles a prompt. ``Chat`` retrieves context and generates a conversational answer, ``Query the Index Only`` uses the index query path, and ``Retrieve Only`` returns retrieved context without the normal chat response.
+Default: ``Chat``.

-* ``Chat mode``: Selects the LlamaIndex chat-engine mode used by Chat with Files, which determines how retrieved context and conversation history are combined when generating an answer. ``context`` is the default general-purpose mode.
+* ``Chat mode``: Selects the LlamaIndex chat-engine mode used when ``RAG mode`` is ``Chat``, determining how retrieved context and conversation history are combined when generating an answer. ``context`` is the default general-purpose mode.
 Default: ``context``.

-Tool-call routing in Chat with Files is automatic.
+Tool-call routing in RAG-backed Chat is automatic.
 When the ``Tools`` switch is enabled, PyGPT uses native tool calls whenever the current model/provider path supports them.
 If native tool calls are unavailable, PyGPT automatically falls back to a LlamaIndex ReAct agent.
 The ReAct fallback is non-streaming in this integration, so streaming is disabled automatically only for that fallback path.
 There is no separate ReAct setting.

-* ``Auto-retrieve additional context``: Runs retrieval for every Chat with Files query and injects the matching indexed content into the model context automatically.
+* ``Auto-retrieve additional context``: Runs retrieval for every RAG-backed Chat query and injects the matching indexed content into the model context automatically.
 Disable it if retrieval should happen only through an explicit agent/tool path.
 Default: True.

 Embeddings
 ^^^^^^^^^^

-* ``Embeddings provider``: Selects the global embedding provider used for indexing and Chat with Files.
+* ``Embeddings provider``: Selects the global embedding provider used for indexing and RAG.
 Credentials and endpoints are resolved from that provider's normal global configuration (``API Keys`` or ``Custom providers``), so they do not need to be duplicated in the embedding configuration.
 Default: ``openai``.

 * ``Default embedding models``: Defines the default embedding model for each provider.
 The same list is used for file indexing, conversation-context indexing, and attachment RAG.
 For provider-aware automatic embedding, PyGPT uses the entry matching the active model/provider when one is configured; otherwise it falls back to the global embedding provider and its default model.